keith-merchant-ibm/vpc-on-classic-1/vpc-user-permissions.md

 1. Scroll to the end of the page and click **Add**.
 1. In the **Access summary** side panel, review the details and click **Assign**.

-Since some Infrastructure Service resources are created in the Default resource group, the access group must also have **Viewer** access in the Default resource group.
+Since some VPC Infrastructure Service resources are created in the Default resource group, the access group must also have **Viewer** access in the Default resource group.
 {: important}

 Repeat the previous steps to add access policies for the remaining three access groups.